Frequently Asked Questions

 Georgia PT Board Policy #7 Rule 490-4-.02

 Please note that all of the courses offered on Cheapceus.com are introductory level programs.
-Georgia licensees should carefully review course instructional materials to ensure that the course they have chosen has content that extends beyond their present level of knowledge and competence as required by PT Board Rule 490-4-.02
+Georgia licensees should carefully review course instructional materials to ensure that the course they have chosen has content that extends beyond their present level of knowledge and competence as recommended by PT Board Rule 490-4-.02

 The courses offered on Cheapceus.com are acceptable for: